 - f.
-Where activities under the contract result in a book or other copyrighted material, the author is free to obtain a copyright, but Kent County and AAAWM reserve a royalty-free, non-exclusive, and irrevocable license to reproduce, publish, or otherwise use and to authorize others to use all such material. - 2.6 Older Persons at Risk (refer to OAA section) - 2.7 Disaster Response (refer to OAA section) - 2.8 Insurance Coverage (refer to OAA section) - 2.9 Hold Harmless
+Where activities under the contract result in a book or other copyrighted material, the author is free to obtain a copyright, but Kent County and AAAWM reserve a royalty-free, non-exclusive, and irrevocable license to reproduce, publish, or otherwise use and to authorize others to use all such material. - 2.8 Older Persons at Risk (refer to OAA section) - 2.9 Disaster Response (refer to OAA section) - 2.10 Insurance Coverage (refer to OAA section) - 2.11 Volunteers (refer to OAA section) - 2.12 Staffing (refer to OAA section) - 2.13 Staff Identification (refer to OAA section) - 2.14 Orientation and Training (refer to OAA section but ignore reference to ACLS)